Making the coins in your pocket

 Making the blanks

-The strip is passed through powerful rolling mills to reduce it to the thickness of a coin.
-Blank discs of metal are then punched from the strip in a blanking press at a rate of up to 10,000 a minute.
+The strip is passed through powerful rolling mills that reduce it down to the thickness of a coin.
+Discs of metal are then punched from the strip by a blanking press.
+The press can make up to 10,000 discs a minute.
+These are called ‘blanks’.

-Rolling metal under great pressure makes it hard so the blanks have to be softened, something which is achieved by heating them in an annealing furnace at up to 950°C. The blanks are then cleaned to ensure that they are free from any blemishes.
+Rolling metal under great pressure makes it hard so the next thing to do is soften the metal.
+To do that it’s heated in an annealing furnace at temperatures of up to 950°C. The blanks are then cleaned to make sure there are no marks or blemishes.

 Making the dies